You are now leaving the Lilly Medical website

 Hypersensitivity Reactions

-Donanemab is contraindicated in patients with known serious hypersensitivity to donanemab or to any of the excipients.1
+Donanemab is contraindicated in patients with a history of serious hypersensitivity to donanemab or to any of the excipients.1

 Hypersensitivity reactions, including anaphylaxis and angioedema, have occurred in patients who were treated with donanemab.1

-Promptly discontinue the infusion upon the first observation of any signs or symptoms consistent with a hypersensitivity reaction and initiate appropriate therapy.1
+The infusion rate may be reduced, or the infusion may be discontinued, upon the first observation of any signs or symptoms consistent with infusion or hypersensitivity reactions, and appropriate therapy should be initiated.1

 Enclosed Prescribing Information